denv3rr/RandomWebDevStuff/septeverse/README.md

 Welcome to SEPTEVERSE!
-A cryptocurrency value and news tracker brought to you by Seperet, LLC.
+A cryptocurrency value and news tracker brought to you by Denver @ Seperet, LLC.

 Please consider checking out our merchandise at SeperetClothingSupply.com as well as my development portfolio at Denver-Clark.com (work-in-progress).